 Seven Things To Do in Brussels if You Only Have A Few Hours

-Make sure you don't waste any minute in Brussels, a Capital of Belgium, as this beautiful and vibrant city has so much to see, try and ...
+Make sure you don't waste any minute in Brussels, the Capital of Belgium, as this beautiful and vibrant city has so much to see, try an...

-Grand-Place sits in the heart of Brussels and is really hard to miss since all roads in the historical city centre seem to lead to it.
+Grand Palace sits in the heart of Brussels and is really hard to miss since all the roads in the historic city centre seem to lead to it.

 When I got there, I experienced a "wow effect" because of all the gold and gilt on the buildings' facades.

-Some decor is a bit weird to say the least, so are some other places in Brussels.
+Some decor is a bit weird, to say the least, and so are some other places in Brussels.

 2. Sip draft Belgian beer.